-Stacie Wentz begins her first season as the Assumption College men's and women's cross country and track and field head coach in 2013-2014.
+Stacie Wentz begins her second season as the Assumption College men's and women's cross country and track and field head coach in 2014-2015.
 She was named to the position on July 10, 2013.

 In the fall of 2013, Wentz coached the Assumption men's and women's cross country teams to substantial improvements from a year ago in both the Northeast-10 Conference Championship and the NCAA Regional.
 In addition, junior Tony Fierimonte became the first male runner in Assumption College history to qualify for the NCAA Division II National Championship.

 In the Northeast-10 Indoor and Outdoor Championships, both teams made dramatic improvements from the previous seasons.
 Freshman Gwendelyn Sawyer was named as the 2014 Northeast-10 Outdoor Field Rookie of the Year after winning the league shot put title, while Fierimonte claimed the outdoor 3,000-meter steeplechase crown.
 Both went on to earn All-New England recognition as well at the New England Outdoor Championships.